pauljbernard/SWEAgent/README.md

     ```

 2.  **Configure API Keys:**
-    -   Complete the `.env` file.
-It is mendatory to add the Gemini API key.
-    -   Fill in your API keys for the desired language models (Gemini required, Anthropic optional).
+    -   Fill in your API keys in the `.env` for the desired language models (Gemini required, Anthropic optional).
 See [Configuration](#configuration) for details.
     -   Langfuse setup is optional for tracing.

 3.  **Build and Run with Docker:**